approov/quickstart-ios-swift-urlsession/SHAPES-EXAMPLE.md

 ![Target Selection](readme-images/target-selection.png)

 The `approov-service-urlsession` is now included as a dependency in your project.
-Please note, that if yous select `3.0.1-bitcode` you will include the `approov-service-urlsession` that includes `bitcode` support.

 ## ENSURE THE SHAPES API IS ADDED